danielszabo88/mern_app/README.md

 # mern_app
 building a web app with mern stack

-01 - CRUD: performing CRUD operations from the frontend on a mongo database 02 - Auth: adding user authentication, user authorization, protected routes (using JWT)
+01 - CRUD: performing CRUD operations from the frontend on a mongo database\n 02 - Auth: adding user authentication, user authorization, protected routes (using JWT)

 To run an app: